Bali Arts Immersion

 For the land portion, a cancellation fee of $300.00 is assessed up to 60 days prior to departure, when half the final payment will be refunded.
 No refunds will be made from one week before departure.
 Trip cancellation and medical evacuation insurance is recommended.

 ACCOMMODATIONS: All accommodations are based on two persons sharing a twin bedded room with private, western-style bath.
 Single supplement available for $385.00.

 ROOMMATES: Single people may sign up for accommodations desired on a share basis and will be assigned a roommate as circumstances permit.
 If a roommate is unavailable, the participant will be notified of the adjusted price for a SINGLE SUPPLEMENT: $385.00

 MEALS: Full American Breakfast daily.
 One traditional dinner.
-Although meals (excluding breakfast, the final feast) are not included in the trip, we do organise some group meals at the start of the trip to familiarise you with local dishes and acquaint you with our favourite, cost-friendly restaurants.
+Although meals (excluding breakfast, the final feast) are not included in the trip, we do organize some group meals at the start of the trip to familiarize you with local dishes and acquaint you with our favorite, cost-friendly restaurants.